 In keeping with the ODU Library’s mission to provide personalized service and access to information for the ODU community, the reference staff is dedicated to providing ODU patrons with disabilities a quality of reference services that aims to enable them to participate fully in the access and use of resources offered, so far as is reasonably feasible.
 For the purposes of this policy, “disability,” “disabilities,” and “disabled” may refer to any mobility or sensory impairment.

-Reference staff shall therefore go beyond the normal level of services to make the library’s resources accessible to patrons with disabilities to the extent possible.
+ODU reference librarians will treat all patrons with equal dignity and respect.
+To meet the special needs of patrons with disabilities, reference staff will go beyond the normal level of services to make the library’s resources accessible to patrons with disabilities to the extent possible.

-For ODU faculty, staff, and students with a mobility or sensory impairment, reference librarians may offer the following services, as needed:
+In complete agreement with the , ODU reference librarians believe that a “person's right to use the library should not be denied or abridged because of disabilities” ().
+For ODU faculty, staff, and students with a mobility or sensory impairment, reference librarians may therefore offer the following services, as needed:

 - Retrieving needed items from the stacks